-Stephen Wolf explores the connection between human perception and the social constructs that define our world, via themes of identity, commodity, media, and popular culture.
-Wolf examines the power generated when one recognizes the moral and ethical values implied by his or her everyday choices.
+Stephen Wolf explores the connection between our perception and the social constructs that define our world, via themes of identity, commodity, media, and popular culture.
+Wolf examines the power generated when we recognize the moral and ethical values implied by our everyday choices.
 He employs juxtaposition and free-association to build layers of meaning, using appropriation as a strategy to question the culture of consumerism and commodification.

-Wolf earned a B.F.A. from the California College of the Arts, San Francisco, and an M.F.A. from the University of California, Los Angeles.
+Wolf earned a BFA from California College of the Arts, and an MFA from UCLA.
 He lives and works in Los Angeles.

 1994 "Look for Small Miracles" [Solo] Hoboken Gallery, Hoboken, NJ